 Besides UFC, consumers also prefer to watch other sporting events such as soccer, cricket, and mixed martial arts in real-time or as recordings for a fee.

 In the beginning, you might have to set a low rate to attract more customers.
 But in the long run, it is vital for balancing between growing viewership and being paid adequately.
-Remember: each broadcast is a revenue source for you.
+Remember, each broadcast is a revenue source for you.

-4. Lower bandwidth costs
+4. PPV streaming has comparatively low bandwidth costs

 With PPV, people stream what they pay for.
-This is different from SVOD where people can watch hundreds of videos after paying their monthly fees.
+This is different from SVOD, where people can watch hundreds of videos after paying their monthly fees.

 As people pay for each video, your costs are better controlled.
 You no longer have to worry about that superuser who streams 14 hours a day at 1080p.